 Are REITs a good investment?

 REITs are also an affordable way for retail investors to invest in real estate.
 The cost of investing directly in a large shopping mall may be prohibitive for many, but a REIT allows you to own a piece of that property for much less.
-REITs offer higher liquidity as well compared to physical properties since you can buy and sell units in a REIT throughout the trading day.
+For investors deciding between REITs and rental properties, REITs typically provide rental income with much less risk, time, effort and initial capital outlay.